 6. Technical Stack and Architecture

-This step involves choosing the optimal web development tech stack that will be used for the creation of the project.
+The technical discovery step involves choosing the optimal tech stack that will be used for the creation of the project.
 Generally, the developers choose which programming languages, development frameworks, services, etc., will be optimal for successfully executing the project.

 For example, they may compare what will work better for some parts of the product, like custom vs off-the-shelf software solutions, or Angular vs React vs Vue, or think about which web application architecture will be most effective, allowing to save time and costs.
 Anything along these lines.